More Affordable Than You Think

 The average starting salary of graduates is at least double their previous earnings and the average corporate residency income is $29,000.

-An eight-month placement gives you time to make a lasting impression.
+An eight-month work term gives you time to make a lasting impression.
 Many of our students are offered full-time positions by their corporate residency employers.
-Typically over 97% are employed within six months of graduation, with an average starting salary of $69,939, a 238% increase from their pre-program compensation.
+Typically over 89% are employed within six months of graduation, with an average starting salary of $69,939, a 238% increase from their pre-program compensation.